Famine: State-sponsored famines

+Economic sanctions

+Economic sanctions are state or UN sanctioned measures to pressure a targeted country to submit to political demands.
+Because such measures often involve limiting imports and exports to "crash" or inflict pain on the targeted nation's economy.
+This can restrict the targeted nation's economic development and make it more difficult for their population to access food.
+Economic sanctions have been blamed for contributing to the North Korean famine in the 1990s.
+The effects of sanctions against Iraq in the 1990s on mortality are disputed.
+Following the Taliban's takeover of Afghanistan in August 2021, Human Rights Watch warned that Afghanistan was at risk of famine and urged the UN, World Bank, US and other countries to modify their sanctions to help prevent famine.

 Famine prevention

 Relief technologies, including immunization, improved public health infrastructure, general food rations and supplementary feeding for vulnerable children, has provided temporary mitigation to the mortality impact of famines, while leaving their economic consequences unchanged, and not solving the underlying issue of too large a regional population relative to food production capability.
 Humanitarian crises may also arise from genocide campaigns, civil wars, agro-terrorism, refugee flows and episodes of extreme violence and state collapse, creating famine conditions among the affected populations.

 Despite repeated stated intentions by the world's leaders to end hunger and famine, famine remains a chronic threat in much of Africa, Eastern Europe, the Southeast, South Asia, and the Middle East.
 In July 2005, the Famine Early Warning Systems Network (FEWS NET) labelled Niger with emergency status, as well as Chad, Ethiopia, South Sudan, Somalia and Zimbabwe.
 In January 2006, the United Nations Food and Agriculture Organization warned that 11 million people in Somalia, Kenya, Djibouti and Ethiopia were in danger of starvation due to the combination of severe drought and military conflicts.
 In 2006, the most serious humanitarian crisis in Africa was in Sudan's region Darfur.

 Frances Moore Lappé, later co-founder of the Institute for Food and Development Policy (Food First) argued in Diet for a Small Planet (1971) that vegetarian diets can provide food for larger populations, with the same resources, compared to omnivorous diets.